Jahme/CECS444_Compiler/scanner/dfa/README.md

-This folder contains images of the DFAs created and implemented into the scanner.
+This folder contains raw images of the DFAs created and implemented into the scanner.

 I went straight to constructing DFAs from the regex expressions in the tokens.txt file provided to us rather than constructing NFAs for every token.\
 The included DFAs encompass what I consider the more difficult portions of creating the state table.\